 Our website uses persistent and session cookies:

-- Persistent cookie allows a website to recognise users when they return to a website and keep certain information on user preferences.
+- A persistent cookie allows a website to recognize users when they return to a website and keep certain information on user preferences.
 These cookies stay on a computer until they are deleted by the user.

 - Session cookies allow a website to carry over information from one page to another so that a user does not have to re-enter information.
 These cookies deleted themselves at the end of the session or at a certain time.